TehJollyRoger/SimplePOSTScript/README.md

 just fill in the data you are using within: url postVars
-optional: print the post response
+optional: print the post responses